 Graduate Costume Design

-The graduate Costume Design program trains the designer in the collaborative art of theatrical storytelling with a comprehensive curriculum of the intellectual and actual aspects of costume design.
+Ranked in the top 10 costume design schools by The Hollywood Reporter, the graduate Costume Design program trains the designer in the collaborative art of theatrical storytelling with a comprehensive curriculum of the intellectual and actual aspects of costume design.
 Together with the design team and director, the Costume Designer is responsible for developing the conceptual approach to the storytelling and the specific look of each character in the story.
 Throughout the program, you will learn to tell stories through drama, comedy, opera, musicals, films, dance, circus and a variety of entertainment models.

 Master of Fine Arts